 In an ideal world, one wouldn’t require fenders to protect the sides of a boat.
 If there were no wind, or moving water, or inertia of a vessel, it would be easy to pull up to the side of a dock, stop in place, tie up and be on your way…..no fenders required to protect against the occasional unintended “bump” into the dock or slip.
+Then again, we shouldn’t be able to sail either.
 If there were no tidal changes, currents, or storms one would not need fenders to protect a boat side-tied at a dock or centered in a slip.
 We all know, however, the world is not ideal and there is value in fenders to protect our precious vessels at times when there is likely damage to be done by chance and the forces of nature.

 So.
 How best to attach them to your vessel?
-I was taught to use the round turn and two half inches and to hang them from either a lifeline or a stanchion that supports the lifeline system.
+I was taught to use the round turn and two half hitches and to hang them from either a lifeline or a stanchion that supports the lifeline system.
 I very much dislike this approach and have not ever used it on Skiron.
+Why would one want forces that might weaken the strength of the very system that is supposed to help you stay on the vessel?
 I am not comfortable with the fact that compression of the fender against the side of the dock and a leverage force induced on the line could literally pull a stanchion away from the deck.
 Those repairs would be quite expensive.
 I will say, however, that a cursory walk through the harbor reveals that most sailors do indeed attach their fenders to either the stanchions or the lifelines.
 I do believe that if you’re going to use the stanchions they should be attached to the base where there would be less of a lever action across the stanchion.

 Skiron has a rail at the edge of the deck with holes to permit water drainage.
 For a couple of years now, I have passed the lines of my fenders through these holes and secured them with a turn and two half inches.
 The problem is that these knots become very tight and difficult to break in this setting.
 It’s a bit of a struggle when single handling and, although I use the auto pilot, it’s time consuming and arduous to remove six fenders attached to the rail when starting on a journey and, then, to prepare them for docking on approach to the Sausalito channel.
 It’s simply too much work and I would rather be paying more attention to what’s going on outside the boat than on the boat when in the vicinity of other sailing and motoring vessels underway.
 I will say that the auto pilot is of tremendous help when it comes to single handling and putting out fenders, hoisting sails, navigation plotting, etc. Still, one must aim to simplify all tasks underway.